-The home is in a middle-income neighborhood called Hollywood, near the Capital Beltway.
-No one answered the door Sunday morning.
-There was a Christmas wreath on the front door and signs that read “Beware of Dog.”
+The home is a two-story wood-frame house in a middle-income neighborhood called Hollywood, just off U.S. Route 1 and near the Capital Beltway.
+No one answered the door Sunday morning at the house, which had a Christmas wreath on the front door, signs that read "Beware of Dog" and warnings about an alarm system.

-Aguilar and his mother rented the home.
-Sirkka Singleton, who owns the property with her husband and lives a block away, said they use a property manager to find tenants and have never met the Aguilars.
+Aguilar and his mother were renters at the home.
+Sirkka Singleton, who owns the property with her husband and lives a block away, said they use a property manager to find tenants and they have never met the Aguilars.
 She declined to say who the property manager was.

 Residents described the neighborhood as a mix of owners and renters, including some University of Maryland students.

-A man who answered the phone at Johnson’s residence in Mount Airy, northwest of Baltimore, said the family had no comment.
-The victim’s aunt told a local television station that she did not believe her nephew knew Aguilar.
+A man who answered the phone at Johnson's residence in Mount Airy, northwest of Baltimore, said the family had no comment.
+But the victim's aunt told a local television station that she did not believe her nephew knew Aguilar.

-Sydney Petty, in a statement to WBAL-TV, said she did not believe her nephew had a relationship with Benlolo.
+Sydney Petty, in a statement to WBAL-TV, also said she did not believe her nephew had a relationship with Benlolo outside work.

 "Tyler didn't have anything beyond a working relationship with this girl, and he would have mentioned it if he did, and we're just as confused as anybody," Petty said.